alicesmail12/Snakemake-WGS/README.md

 # Snakemake-WGS
 Here I have created a snakemake workflow that performs WGS on several samples at once from FASTQ files.
 It can take a really long time, depending on HPC capacity!
+Here I have just listed what each step does.
+Variables in curly braces are specified in my snakemake rules (see `Snakefile.py`).

 ### Steps
 **Step 1: FastQC**